-operation of the Company must promptly and fully inform the other Auditors and the Chairman of the Board of Directors about the nature, terms, origins and extent of this interest.
+Therefore, an Auditor who - independently or on behalf of third parties - has an interest in a particular transaction/operation of the Company must promptly and fully inform the other Auditors and the Chairman of the Board of Directors about the nature, terms, origins and extent of this interest.

-The Auditors are also obliged to respect the limits on multiple offices held as director and auditor in Italian joint stock companies provided for by applicable regulatory provisions and by the Bylaws (see Table 2 on the "Structure of the Board of Statutory Auditors" attached to this Report).
-In compliance with the provisions of the Decree of the President of the Council of Ministers of 25 May 2012 and of the By-laws, the Auditors do not hold any office in the governing or audit bodies of, or perform executive functions at, Eni S.p.A. or its subsidiaries, and are not involved in any direct or indirect professional or economic capacity with those companies.
+The Auditors are also obligated to respect the limits on multiple offices held as director and auditor in Italian joint stock companies provided for by applicable regulatory provisions and by the By-laws (see Table 2 on the "Structure of the Board of Statutory Auditors" attached to this Report).

-The Auditors' curricula vitae are attached to this Report, which details the key personal and professional information relating to them (see Annex 2).
+In compliance with the provisions of the Decree of the President of the Council of Ministers of 25 May 2012 and of the By-laws, the Auditors do not hold any office in the governing or audit bodies of, or perform executive tasks at, Eni S.p.A. or its subsidiaries, and are not involved in any direct or indirect professional or economic capacity with those companies.
+The Auditors' curricula vitae are attached to this Report, which detail the key personal and professional information relating to them (see Annex 2).